 My preference for postage is prepaid satchels.
 I tend to sell only items that will fit in these as I buy them in bulk at a discounted rate and can post as soon as an item is paid for.

-– Don’t limit it to eBay
+Don’t Limit it to eBay

 Gumtree, Facebook marketplace, Facebook groups, Craigslist or other classified sites are all options for places to sell your items.

 – Never post an item until payment has been received.

-– If you’re selling a higher end item, you will likely get hit by a lot of scammers.
+– If you’re selling a higher-end item, you will likely get hit by a lot of scammers.
 If they want their courier to pick it up, work on an offshore rig, want to pay by any unusual or dodgy method, DO NOT DO IT!

 – Use the relist option.
 If your item doesn’t sell on eBay, it can be automatically relisted.
 I love this feature, as any items that didn’t sell the first time often sell in the second listing and I didn’t have to do anything to relist.

 – Items that have sold the best for me have been clothing, old school video games, books and Tupperware.

-2.)
-Use what you have
+2. Use what you have

-3.)
-Get a second job
+3. Get a second job

 Not as appealing for many, but if you are working 38 hours at your regular job and get a side job with 12 to 20 hours a week, depending on the hourly rate, you could earn an extra $20k.

-4.)
-Find what works for you
+4. Find what works for you

 If you set a specific goal of what you want to do, how much you want to earn and why, you are more likely to stick to it.

 Child care can be difficult, as can juggling the house, work, kids activities, family time etc. Find what works for you.
-Look at how you spend your time and work out if you are really making best use of it.
+Look at how you spend your time and work out if you are really making the best use of it.

-Can you do child care swaps with other parents where you look after each others kids for a few hours or a day so you can each work?
-Whenever you get those pockets of time, make the most of it!
+Can you do childcare swaps with other parents where you look after each other’s kids for a few hours or a day so you can each work?

 An au pair is paid and does up to 40 hours a week, a demi pair is unpaid and does up to 20 hours a week.

 Instead of coming up with excuses, find solutions to those barriers preventing you from earning more then get out there and do it!